Othon Mataragas

-OTHON, a.k.a.
-Othon Mataragas, is a London-based Greek composer, pianist, songwriter, producer, DJ and club promoter.
-He is mostly known for combining classically infused composition with electronic productions and experimental songwriting.
-Apart from his solo work, he has collaborated with notable artists such as Wolfgang Tillmans, Marc Almond, David Tibet (of Current 93), Peter Christopherson (of Throbbing Gristle, Coil & Psychic TV), Ron Athey, Ernesto Tomasini and Dan Hillier.
+OTHON (also known as Othon Mataragas) is a London-based Greek electronic music producer and DJ.
+His work blends techno, downtempo and neoclassical elements, sometimes incorporating atmospheric and ceremonial influences, informed by a background in composition.
+He has previously worked as a pianist, songwriter and club promoter.

+His music combines electronic production with influences from classical and experimental traditions, and he has collaborated with artists including Wolfgang Tillmans, Marc Almond and David Tibet.

 Early life

 Othon Mataragas started to play the piano at the age of four and the following year he gave his first recital.
 At seven he entered in the National Conservatoire (Greece) and graduated at sixteen with Distinction after winning the Prize of Exceptional Interpretation and the Xanthopoulidis Prize.
 While in Greece, Othon gave numerous recitals including a concert in the memory of Gina Bachauer. organised by the Cultural Center of the City of Halandri.
 He appeared on Greek television both national (ERT) and private (ANT1, Blue Sky) and won several competitions and awards such as the National X.O.N. prize.
-At the end of the '90s he moves to London in the UK where he studies piano and composition at the Royal College of Music with British pianist Peter Katin, Birkbeck College and at Trinity College of Music with composers Andrew Poppy and Stephen Montague.
-As a Leverhulme Scholar at Trinity he wins the John Halford Prize.
-During this time he writes his first pieces but it is after leaving college that he begins his professional career as a composer and songwriter.
+At the end of the '90s he moved to London in the UK where he studied piano and composition at the Royal College of Music with British pianist Peter Katin, Birkbeck College as well as at Trinity College of Music with composers Andrew Poppy and Stephen Montague.
+As a Leverhulme Scholar at Trinity he won the John Halford Prize.
+During this time he wrote his first pieces, and after leaving college he began his professional career as a composer and songwriter.